 However, it was the beginning of the fast-growing synergy between technology and education, as students started to rely less on printed resources and in-person collaboration.
 As the trend toward digital continued, students discovered that the online learning experience can be comparable and equitable to what they might find in a brick-and-mortar institution.

 More connected students today than ever before

-Rather than spend hours at the library logged into LexisNexis, students now use their own devices wherever they happen to be to conduct academic research, complete assignments, and interact with fellow students and their instructors.
-As a result, education can go beyond the classroom in ways it never was able to before.
+Rather than spend hours at the library logged into a database like LexisNexis, students now use their own devices wherever they happen to be to conduct academic research, complete assignments, and interact with fellow students and instructors.
+As a result, education can go beyond the classroom in ways it never could before.

-This improved access has changed the landscape of education and is a fact of life college leadership should address in order to maintain student engagement.
-It is common for college students to expect classes to be available wholly or partially online or for course materials to be digital, and college and universities should meet these expectations to foster strong learning environments.
+This improved access has changed the landscape of education, and college leadership should address it to maintain student engagement.
+It’s common for college students to expect classes to be available wholly or partially online or for course materials to be digital, and colleges and universities should meet these expectations to foster strong learning environments.

 Reconciling the effects of technology in higher education with the benefits